Salmandabbakuti/axelar-crosschain-dapp/README.md

-# hardhat-boilerplate
+# axelar-crosschain-dapp

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts with balances.
+This project demonstrates a basic crosschain interoperability using axelar network.
+Axelar delivers secure cross-chain communication.
+That means that Web3 developers can create dApps that can interact with any asset, any application, on any chain, with one click.
+You can think of it as Stripe for Web3.

+> In this project we will be sending message to the smartcontract on avalanche chain from moonbeam chain.

 > Rename `env.example` to `.env` and add your env specific keys.